-Enrollment in F.A.C.T., Inc. programs require a determination as to the type of setting needed to benefit the client.
+Enrollment in FACT, Inc. programs require a determination as to the type of setting needed to benefit the client.
 Transition conferences are held to inform the parents of children entering Early Head Start, Head Start, or ABC and pregnant women entering the Early Head Start programs of rules and regulations, program services, options, and specific health, dental, and developmental needs of each client.
-Transition Out conferences are held to discuss progress and to plan for the transfer of required records to the next program setting.
+Transition Out conferences are held to discuss progress and to plan for the transfer of required records to the next program year.